-Manatees Arrive to Blue Spring State Park
+Manatees Arrive Daily at Blue Spring State Park

 For years friends have told me about Blue Spring State Park.
 Finally, I loaded up the family and we set off to explore one of Florida’s most delightful state treasures.
 Located north of Orlando and west of Orange City, Central Florida’s Blue Spring State Park covers 2,600-acres of “real” Florida.
 For all around family fun, it’s hard to beat the authentic beauty, enjoy the opportunity to see wintering manatees while learning some fascinating Florida history.

 The Blue Spring State Park is a designated manatee refuge and from November to March, it’s ideal for viewing the creatures wintering there.
 The refreshing, 72-degree water of Blue Spring is welcome warmth for the West Indian Manatee requiring respite from the cooler St. Johns River.
 Later in the year, as the weather and water temperature warms, the swimming area is opened to people as the resident manatees migrate up river.